Structure Preserving Model Order Reduction of Shallow Water Equations: Abstract

 \section{Abstract}

-The two-dimensional rotational shallow water equations (SWEs) in the non-canonical Hamiltonian/Poisson form are integrated in time by the fully implicit average vector field (AVF) method and in the f-plane as a partial differential equation (PDE) with quadratic nonlinearity by the linearly implicit Kahan's method.
-Reduced order models (ROMs) with proper orthogonal decomposition/discrete empirical interpolation method (POD/DEIM) preserve the Hamiltonian structure, and the tensorial POD the linear-quadratic structure of the SWE in the f-plane.
-We show that both methods preserve numerically the invariants like energy, the Casimirs like the enstrophy, mass, and circulation over a long time.
-The accuracy and computational efficiency of the ROMs are shown by numerical test problem.\\
+In this paper, we present two different approaches for constructing reduced-order models (ROMs) for the two-dimensional shallow water equation (SWE).
+The first one is based on the noncanonical Hamiltonian/Poisson form of the SWE.
+After integration in time by the fully implicit average vector field method, ROMs are constructed with proper orthogonal decomposition/discrete empirical interpolation method (POD/DEIM) that preserves the Hamiltonian structure.
+In the second approach, the SWE as a partial differential equation with quadratic nonlinearity is integrated in time by the linearly implicit Kahan's method and ROMs are constructed with the tensorial POD that preserves the linear-quadratic structure of the SWE.
+We show that in both approaches, the invariants of the SWE such as the energy, enstrophy, mass, and circulation are preserved over a long period of time, leading to stable solutions.
+We conclude by demonstrating the accuracy and the computational efficiency of the reduced solutions by a numerical test problem.\\

-\textbf{\textit{Keywords:}} Finite difference methods, linearly implicit methods, preservation of invariants, proper orthogonal decomposition, discrete empirical interpolation, tensorial proper orthogonal decomposition.
+\textbf{\textit{Keywords:}} Finite difference methods, linearly implicit methods, preservation of invariants, proper orthogonal decomposition, discrete empirical interpolation, tensorial proper orthogonal decomposition.\\